 - Delete.
 Click to delete the Service Group.

 - Services.
-Click the arrow to download a CSV file report of the Services included in the Service Group.
+Click to download a CSV file report of the Services included in the Service Group.
 The CSV file includes the following columns: Service, Risk, Category, Current Group Assignment, and URLs.
 If there is more than one URL for a Service, they are included in the same column in a comma-separated list.

 - Last Updated.
 The date and time of the last edit to the group.